-Michael is the author of three books.
-Our Last Hope – Rediscovering the Lost Path to Liberty, makes the historical, philosophical and moral case for nullification.
-Smashing Myths: Understanding Madison’s Notes on Nullification digs deep into James Madison’s views on nullification, focusing on his writing’s later in life.
+Michael is the author of four books.
+Constitution: Owner’s Manual examines various constitutional clauses and principles through the lens of the ratifying conventions.
+Our Last Hope: Rediscovering the Lost Path to Liberty makes the historical, philosophical and moral case for nullification.
+Smashing Myths- Understanding Madison’s Notes on Nullification, digs deep into James Madison’s views on nullification, focusing on his writing later in life.
 Finally, Michael joined Tenth Amendment Center executive director Michael Boldin in penning Nullification Objections: Dismantling the Opposition, a book that takes apart the common objections to nullification one at a time.

 Michael speaks at events across the United States, and frequently appears as a guest on local, national and international radio shows advancing constitutional fidelity and liberty through decentralization.

-As a working journalist, Michael has written and reported for several newspapers, including the St. Petersburg Times and the Kentucky Gazette, covering local and state politics, and sports.
-Mike won a pair of 2009 Kentucky Press Association awards while serving as the sports editor for the Woodford Sun in 2009.
-He also worked for a local television news outlet writing web content for the station’s award-winning website.
+As a working journalist, Michael has written and reported for several newspapers, including the St. Petersburg Times, The Woodford Sun, and the Kentucky Gazette, covering local and state politics, and sports.
+Michael won a pair of 2009 Kentucky Press Association awards while serving as the sports editor for the Woodford Sun in 2009.
+He also worked for WLEX, NBC’s Lexington, Kentucky, affiliate writing web content for the station’s award-winning news website.

-Michael is married to his beautiful wife Cynthia, and has two teenage daughters and a son.
+Michael lives in sunny Tarpon Springs, Florida, with his beautiful wife Cynthia.
+They have two daughters and a son.
 Although a native Kentuckian, he spent much of his adult life in Florida and considers the Sunshine state his adopted home.
 In his spare time, he still plays ice hockey and is equally passionate about defending the Constitution and his crease.